AutoBERT-Zero: Evolving BERT Backbone from Scratch: Methods

 \end{small} where $X\in\mathbb{R}^{n\times d}$ is the input, $\sigma$ is softmax function and self-attention layer is parametered by $W_{Q}^{k},W_{K}^{k},W_{V}^{k},W_{O}^{k}\in\mathbb{R}^{d\times d_{h}}(d_{h}=d/H)$.
 The input nodes for a typical self-attention layer are calculated by three fully connected layers from the inputs, called \textit{query} ($Q=XW_Q$), \textit{key} ($K=XW_K$) and \textit{value} ($V=XW_V$).
 We raise two questions: (a) Can we use fewer inputs (e.g., two inputs) to make the transformer more efficient? (b) Can we build a more powerful self-attention architecture by incorporating various mathematical operations?

-\textbf{Flexible Input Nodes.} For question (a), we allow flexible number of input nodes for our self-attention architecture.
-More specifically, we add another input node $P$ to construct a search space with four input nodes, where $P$ is mapped through another linear transformation matrix from the original input.
+\textbf{(1) Flexible Input Nodes.} For question (a), we allow flexible number of input nodes for our self-attention architecture.
+More specifically, we add another input node $P$ to construct a search space with four input nodes, where $P$ is mapped through another linear transformation matrix from the original input $(P=XW_P)$.
 Different from the original transformers with fixed three input nodes, our intra-layer search space allows a range of $2\sim 4$ input nodes.

-\textbf{Primitive Operations.} The key component of transformer architecture is the self-attention layer, which first generates an attention matrix, then use it to calculate the weighted sum of \textit{values}.
+\textbf{(2) Primitive Operations.} The key component of transformer architecture is the self-attention layer, which first generates an attention matrix, then use it to calculate the weighted sum of \textit{values}.
 The attention matrix measures the similarity between the \textit{queries} and \textit{keys}.
 For question (b), we enable finding a better structure of self-attention by designing a more flexible primitive operation search space.
 Rather than only using $\langle matmul\rangle$ and $\langle softmax\rangle$ as in the original transformer, our primitive operation search space includes various kinds of unary element-wise functions and binary aggregation functions as shown in Table \ref{table: operations_attention}.
 The operations such as \textit{neg, add} and \textit{multiplication} can be performed on both scalar and matrix inputs.

-\textbf{New Attention as a Computation Graph.} As Figure \ref{fig:search_space} illustrates, we represent the new attention structure as a directed acyclic graph (DAG), which transforms input nodes into the tensor output (i.e., the output of self-attentionI layers) with multiple primitive operators in the intermediate graph.
+\textbf{(3) Computation Graph with Variable Path Length.} As Figure \ref{fig:flow_chart} illustrates, we represent the new attention structure as a directed acyclic graph (DAG), which transforms input nodes into the tensor output (i.e., the output of self-attentionI layers) with multiple primitive operators in the intermediate graph.
+To better promote exploration of novel attention structures, we do not fix the path length of attention computation graphs.
 Note that it is possible that the dimension of the input features in the computation graph are not matched during the calculation.
 We examine whether every operation is legit and early reject those illegal computation graphs.
 We also verify that the input and output dimensions of searched attention architectures are matched to ensure layers can be stacked correctly.